NotAShelf/nyx/README.md

 - **Encryption Ready** - Supports and actively utilizes full disk encryption.
 - **Wayland First** - Leaves Xorg in the past where it belongs.
 Everything is configured around Wayland, with Xorg only as a fallback.
+- **Custom Xanmod Kernel** with a wide variety of patches to strip unneeded modules.

 ### Rules/Design Considerations